Trees and shrubs native to eastern North America

 Take a walk to learn the An A-to-Z of Native Trees and Shrubs.
 This typeface was created by Lana Tilke for Design: Type and Image (ART 207) in Spring 2023 to illustrate the features of a corresponding native plant for each letter of the alphabet.

-A Native Plant Checklist of plants found in the Native Plant Collection is available from the Arboretum Bookstore or can be easily downloaded.
+A checklist of plants found in the Native Plant Collection is available from the Arboretum Bookstore or can be easily downloaded.

 Take a self-guided tour of the Collection

 The self-guided tour is an excellent way for visitors to experience many interesting Arboretum features in the Native Plant Collection.
 Tour pamphlets are located in a small box on the notice board just inside the Native Plant Collection entrance on Williams Street.
 The trail leads off to the left (south) from the head of the Laurel Walk, a long, sloping trail lined with mountain laurel.
 The route skirts the rose family collection and the Gries conifer collection.
 Next, the trail circles the south side of the shallow man-made Arboretum pond and gives the visitor a choice of loop trails to a small bog and to the oak and hemlock-forested Bolleswood natural area.
 It continues past Buck Lodge, a rustic stone building used for various social activities, and into the grassy outdoor theater overlooking the pond.
 The conclusion of the walk traverses the holly, viburnum and azalea plant collections on the way back to the entrance.

 Looking for native trees and shrubs for your natural landscape?

 View the treeavailability which cross-references native species with nurseries where they may be available.
 This list was produced by the Connecticut DEP, Bureau of Natural Resources, Wildlife Division.?
 You can also visit our Ecological Landscaping section and resources for more in depth information on the importance of native plants.